Urban Affairs

 • MET UA 510: Selected Topics in Urban Affairs

-UA510 is the designation for "Special Topics in Planning".
+Graduate Prerequisites: (METUA301 & METUA701) or consent of instructor. - UA510 is the designation for "Special Topics in Planning".
 The subject matter for UA510 courses changes from semester to semester, and more than one UA510 can be offered in a given semester.

-For course descriptions, please contact the Department or the Graduate Student Advisor.
+This course is designed to present a comprehensive approach to environmental law, policy, and justice at all levels of government, including federal, state, and local governments.
 Principles and status of environmental law for pollution control and environmental improvement.
 Impact statements, resource conservation and protection, growth management.
-Emphasis on air, water, land, and hazardous waste issues.
-Environmental, economic, and other policy relationships.
-Case materials and court decisions.
+Emphasis on air, water, land, and hazardous waste issues, environmental, economic, and other policy relationships.
+Case materials and court decisions will be used.

 • MET UA 604: Urban Political Decision-Making: Citizen Participation in the Planning Process